RolaMAlghamdi/Supply-Tracker/README.md

 Key Features

-* Material search
+* Search for construction materials and resources
-* Material availability tracking
+* View product availability status
-* Supplier comparison
-* Price comparison
+* Identify products that are available, unavailable, or coming soon
+* View supplier information
+* Compare supplier prices
-* Identification of the lowest available price
+* Identify the lowest available price
-* Availability notifications
+* Request notifications for unavailable products
-* Supplier and product information
+* Receive an alert when an unavailable product becomes available

+Live Demo

+Visit Supply Tracker

-Technologies and Tools
+Technologies

 The project was developed using:

 * HTML
 * CSS
 * JavaScript

+Development and Version Control Tools

 * Git
 * GitHub

+Git and GitHub were used to manage the source code and track project changes throughout the development process.

 How to Run the Project